Quantum Convolutional Neural Networks are Effectively Classically Simulable: Framework

 The success of the QML model in solving Eq.~\eqref{eq:optimization-task} hinges on several factors.
 For instance, one needs to efficiently navigate the (highly non-convex) optimization landscape and reach its global minima.
 Here, it has been shown that several trainability barriers can exist in quantum neural network-based schemes such as the presence of barren plateaus (i.e., gradients that vanish exponentially with $n$) or sub-optimal local minima where the optimizer can get trapped in~\cite{larocca2024review,mcclean2018barren,cerezo2020cost,cerezo2020impact,arrasmith2021equivalence,ragone2023unified,holmes2021connecting,bittel2021training,fontana2022nontrivial,anschuetz2022beyond,anschuetz2021critical,larocca2021diagnosing,bermejo2024improving}.
 Fortunately, it has been shown that QCNNs do not exhibit barren plateaus~\cite{pesah2020absence}, and their heuristic success provides solid evidence that while local minima exist, they do not constitute a fundamental obstacle for QCNN trainability~\cite{hur2021quantum, oh2020tutorial, baek2022scalable, gong2024quantum, kim2023classical, li2022image, bokhan2022multiclass, ovalle2023quantum, Chang2023Approximately, fan2023hybrid, li2020quantum, zeng2022multi, sebastianelli2021circuit, chalumuri2022quantum, zhang2019polsar, matsumoto2022full, chang2022quantum, aldoski2023impact, li2020quantum, fan2023hybrid, khan2023lightweight, chen2022quantumconvolutional, chen2021hybrid, delgado2022quantum,monaco2022quantum, cea2024exploring, ferreira-martins2023detecting, caro2021generalization, gil-fuster2024understanding, nguyen2022atheory, cong2019quantum, maccormack2020branching, herrmann2022realizing, wrobel2022detecting, liu2023model}.

 While these two features on their own have made QCNNs one of the most promising QML models, there is one aspect of their performance that has not been discussed enough: \textit{ Whether they can be classically simulated, or not\footnote{It is clear that QCNNs with trivial input states such as the all zero-state are classically simulable via tensor networks.
-Here we instead wonder if their action is simulable even if the initial state is non-classical. }.} Indeed, in a typical quantum neural network-based QML setting one assumes that the evaluation of the loss function $\LC(\{\Bar{y}_i(\thv)\}_i,\{y_i\}_i)$, or more precisely of the expectation values $\Bar{y}_i(\thv)$, requires the use of a quantum computer, as it is presumed that the information processing capabilities of the quantum model map are hard to simulate.
+Here we instead wonder if their action is simulable even if the initial state does not admit a simple classical representation. }.} Indeed, in a typical quantum neural network-based QML setting one assumes that the evaluation of the loss function $\LC(\{\Bar{y}_i(\thv)\}_i,\{y_i\}_i)$, or more precisely of the expectation values $\Bar{y}_i(\thv)$, requires the use of a quantum computer, as it is presumed that the information processing capabilities of the quantum model map are hard to simulate.
 However, if a model is classically simulable, then the implementation of its parameterized quantum circuit on a quantum computer is unnecessary.